BernardQuatermass/exim-wiki/AuthenticatedSmtpUsingPamAndPasswords.md

     #test:$6$VyTxt8CLk28oO576$.Og/ufsD5YLa57tpSS5Bm6y/brXLzt7mTXMP3mGmRpGgFs/MDfRhG7CIZlqoQ8aThkAV.ZfsFgYrjL1xvizgA/:Test#Password#01a

-The easiest way to generate a password is to use the standard `mkpasswd` program available on most Linux systems:
+The easiest way to generate a password is to use the standard `mkpasswd` program available on most Linux systems (as part of the `whois` package on Debian and Ubuntu):

     mkpasswd -m sha-512 'password'